-- 1. Remove the orange squares and tan rhombuses from the pattern blocks before the lesson begins, or tell students not to use them (unless you'd like to go on some potentially interesting diversions). - 2.
-Let students challenge themselves when they're ready.
-Can they make a "100 face"? - 3.
+- 1. Let students challenge themselves when they're ready.
+Can they make a "100 face"? - 2.
 Encourage students to use pencil and paper to actually track the arithmetic.
-It gets difficult to find the answer without making a mistake once the faces get larger. - 4.
-You can easily use Cuisenaire rods to make "forty faces" as well.
-Just use the white cube as the unit.
-Below is an example of a face with a value of 30.
+It gets difficult to find the answer without making a mistake once the faces get larger. - 3.
+You can easily use Number Rods to make "forty faces" as well.
+Just use the turquoise 1cm rod as the unit. - 4.
+Using the medium and large Upscale Pattern Blocks creates an additional challenge: what are those blocks worth?
+Figuring out the answer requires filling in the larger blocks with triangles or other blocks.
+The medium size hexagon below is actually the same area as 24 small triangles!